Throughout human history and the health industry as a whole, one problem that has persisted century after century is the classic case of constipation.

 Fortunately, Ayurvedic teachings have recognized the main propagators of constipation to two factors that can be helped, namely: lifestyle-related matters and water intake (or a lack thereof).

 Solving constipation with the use of Ayurvedic tools

 If you’ve been struggling with constipation and need a long-lasting form of natural relief, here are three Ayurvedic remedies you should start following and implementing for greater results:

 1. Switch up your diet

-Commonly recognized as one of the core practices of Ayurveda, following a balanced diet is not only an integral component to better holistic maintenance, but it’s also a staple solution for relieving bouts of constipation.
-By making key changes to your diet, you can ease up your constipation by providing your body with the nutrients that it needs to loosen up the stool for an easy exit.
+Commonly recognized as one of the core practices of Ayurveda, following a balanced diet is not only an integral component to better holistic maintenance, but it’s also a staple solution for relieving bouts of constipation and indigestion.
+By making key changes to your diet, you can ease up your constipation and indigestion by providing your body with the nutrients that it needs to loosen up the stool for an easy exit.
 For instance, swapping out cold food and drinks, beans, dried fruits, and salads for a vata-pacifying diet that’s comprised of warm foods and well-cooked veggies can help reduce the stress on the colon!

 2. Take a tablespoon of ghee at bedtime

 For most cases of constipation and indigestion, the main solution that the body needs to pass feces and clear up the digestive tract is proper lubrication, which can often be found in a staple of Ayurvedic medicine: ghee!

 Through a helpful serving of ghee right before bedtime for as long as needed, you’ll be able to help smoothen out the passage of your stool.
 If you aren’t exactly a fan of ghee’s flavor, however, you can also opt for a teaspoon of olive or coconut oil or mix the ghee itself with a warm glass of milk!